RicMattu/Math_models/climate_models.md

-# Math of climate

-In the rest of this article we want to answer those questions:
-1. Why we can't forcast weather as we do for the motion of a planet?

-## Equations of the atmosphere
+# Equations of the atmosphere

 ### 1) Navier-Stokes
 Let's start from the second Netwton's law in the differential form: